Introductory Calculus II with Applications

 Topics include sequences and series, the definition of the integral and its uses, Taylor and Fourier Series, differential equations and mathematical models.
 It also includes labs and applications to biology, chemistry and physics, some of which appear in Math 112L.
 This course will meet for three lectures and one lab each week.
 Weekly labs will involve explorations of applications, techniques, and theory.
 Not open to students who have taken Mathematics 105L, 106L, 111L, 112L, or 122.
 One course.

 Textbook: Calculus: Concepts & Contexts, 4th Edition, by James Stewart, and 122L Coursepack, compiled by Jack Bookman and Sarah Schott.

 Prerequisite: Students must have completed a full year of high school calculus to enroll in Math 122L.
-The typical student will have scored a 5 on the AB advance placement test and earned credit for Math 21, and have a math SAT score of least 710 (680 if taken before Mar.
+The typical student will have scored a 5 on the AB advance placement test and earned credit for Math 21 or Math 121, and have a math SAT score of least 710 (680 if taken before Mar.
 2016) and ACT score of at least 30.

 Help Room: See schedule

 This course is not open to students who have taken a calculus course at Duke.
 Students who have taken Math 106L or Math 111L at Duke should enroll in Math 112L rather than this course.
 The red "R" that appears beside this course listing in ACES is there for the 106L/111L restriction only, and it should have no effect on first-year students enrolling in their first math course at Duke.